Azure/autorest.csharp/test/TestProjects/sdk/newprojecttypespec/Azure.NewProject.TypeSpec/README.md

 ### Service API versions

-The client library is designed to communicate with multiple service API versions.
-By default, the client library targets the latest service API version.
+The client library targets the latest service API version.
+A client accepts an optional service API version parameter to specify which API version service to communicate, by default, it is the latest API version.

 #### Select a service API version